mindspore-ai/docs/docs/lite/docs/source_zh_cn/index.rst

 ..
-MindSpore documentation master file, created by sphinx-quickstart on Thu Aug 17 09:00:00 2020.
+MindSpore documentation r1.6 file, created by sphinx-quickstart on Thu Aug 17 09:00:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.